ZaoNao/ProjectDevFight/Documentation/CharacterSubmission.md

 * The Drawings to tell how the character looks
   * Preferably a T-Pose drawing as well, for modeling

+* The Character Description (Check the Character Entries)
+  * Name; Title
+    * Which project does the character comes from
+  * Description if any
+  * Character story (Optional)
+  * Introduction to the Game's Story
+    * Connection with Other characters

-* The Submission File (Check the Character Entries)
+* The Character File (Check the Character Entries)
   * Name; Title     (Example; Carlos, The Linux Loving Indie)
   * Character Modes (Normal; EX Mode Title)
   * Weapons         (Example; Swords/Guns)